llllinyl/npir/README.md

 ## Acknowledgements
 We use the NTT module of [menonsamir/spiral-rs](https://github.com/menonsamir/spiral-rs) library for Spiral.

-## License
-This implementation is provided for research and educational purposes only.
-Commercial use requires explicit permission from the authors.

 ## Citation
 To cite Qiyana in academic papers, please use the following entry:
 ```bibtex